peterRomanDev/determine-nationality-app/README.md

                 - [] contains country flags next to each nationality
                 - [] percentage of probability next to each nationality
         - [] when another user is clicked, the information in the user window updates
+* deleting users
+    - [] add an X button next to each user
+    - [] remove the user by clicking the X button
+    - [] remove the user from local storage
+* storing users
+    - [] the users from the placeholder API are stored in local storage
+    - [] newly added user is stored in local storage
+* pages
+    - [] add home page
+    - [] make the home page load by default

 ## Goals
 * separate logic in different JS files